Bankot/link-shortener/README.md

 A simple project using mongoDB/expressjs/React
-Link shortening based on UID, and 1 simple collecion in mongodb
+Link shortening based on UID, and 1 collecion in mongodb